BRANDS

 Anteprima

-Designer Izumi Ogino founded Anteprima in 1993, based in Italy with a massive following in Japan.
-The brand became a global accessory name because of its wire-knit bags.
-They’re flexible, weirdly durable, and instantly recognizable.
+Anteprima was founded by Japanese designer Izumi Ogino and built a major following between Italy and Japan.
+The brand became a global accessory name because of its wire-knit bags: flexible, weirdly durable, and instantly recognizable.

 -